Dhanushreddyj/Cluster-monitor-resources/README.md

 ---

 Replace `/path_to_your_script/` with the actual path where you place your `autofsdscript.py` file.
-This will guide users to customize the location based on their device folders.
+Dont forget to replace 'path_to_your----' in the codes you use from this repo.